-o Staff must record time as specified in this manual, the USDA Guidance, and the underlying regulations and OMB circulars.
+Staff must record time as specified in this manual, the USDA Guidance, and the underlying regulations and OMB circulars.
+Office equipment, supplies, postage, and duplication costs necessary to carry out the project's objectives

-Office equipment, supplies, postage, and duplication costs necessary to carry out the project's objectives charging of commercial airfare in excess of coach or its equivalent to AZ Health Zone.
+Charges for travel necessary to fulfill the approved Plan.
+The travel must conform to the official State travel policy regulations.
+Allowable travel costs are subject to restrictions, such as the prohibition of charging commercial airfare in excess of coach or its equivalent to AZ Health Zone.
 Only the State rate will be reimbursed by AZ Health Zone.
 LIAs can reimburse staff at the agency's own travel rates but these costs must be cost shared.
 Other federal grants cannot be used as the additional funding source.
-See the Arizona General Accounting Office website for more details.